 Continuity mistake: When Loretta Lynn is at the radio station asking why the disc jockey had lied to them about playing her record, you see the picture of her that they took at home.
 It is a completely different pose than the one that you saw them take a couple of scenes earlier.
 She is looking in a different direction and she is not smiling as much as she was when they took it.

-Factual error: When Loretta and Patsy return from shopping, and Doolittle gets mad about the makeup Loretta is wearing, look closely after they leave Doolittle and you will see a 1965 Pontiac Tempest among the parked cars.
+Factual error: When Loretta and Patsy return from shopping, and Doolittle gets mad about the makeup Loretta is wearing, look closely after they leave Doolittle and you will see a 1965 LeMans among the parked cars.
 Patsy Cline died in 1963.

 Factual error: In several scenes after the funeral of Loretta Lynn's father, Duke and Loretta drive around Kentucky and Tennessee visiting radio stations to urge them to play her Honky Tonk Girl record and listening to the stations on the car radio.
 But the reception would be almost impossible because the 4-door 1956 Ford hardtop they are driving has no radio aerial at all on the car.
 For that model year, the aerial was usually on the right front passenger side of the car.
 I owned one so I remember.